for0nething/FACE-A-Normalizing-Flow-based-Cardinality-Estimator/README.md

 **Notes:**
-- Before running the codes, make sure the variables related to data paths in the codes are set properly.
+- Before running the codes, make sure the path variable `PROJECT_PATH` is set properly.
-We have added some comments to hint before some such variables, but may not have covered all of them.
+This variable should be set as the path of the project root directory.
 - Current codes may be incompatible with machines that do not have GPUs.
 - For GPUs with memory less than 2080Ti (11GB),
  some parameters need to be set smaller, which will bring some performance loss.